lujji/stm8-bootloader/README.md

 ## Configuration

 The default configuration targets low-density devices (STM8S003).
+To compile for a different target `MCU` and `FAMILY` makefile variables are adjusted accordingly.

-Configuration is located in `config.h`.
+Bootloader configuration is located in `config.h`.
 * **BLOCK_SIZE** - flash block size according to device datasheet.
 This should be set to 64 for low-density devices or 128 for devices with >8k flash.
 * **BOOT_ADDR** - application boot address.
 * **BOOT_PIN** - entry jumper.
 This is set to PD3 by default.